Recognition of prior learning policy

 - that it is recent and thus learning is current.
 The expectation is that the credit will normally have been acquired within the past five years, although this figure may be adjusted where there is a justified reason for doing so

-It is the applicant’s responsibility, at the point of application for each cycle, to provide the detailed information required from a previous institution or organisation for the purposes of accreditation by the University.
+It is the applicant’s responsibility, at the point of application for each cycle, to provide the detailed information required from a previous institution or organisation for the purposes of approval of prior learning by the University.

 Volume of credit transfer and contribution to the final award

-Examples of the maximum amount 2 of credit transfer permitted are provided in Appendix 1 (below).
-This is the maximum permitted by the University, and for certain programmes (for example those accredited by Professional, Statutory or Regulatory Bodies) the amount of credit transfer allowed may be less than this.
+The maximum amount of credit transfer permitted is shown in the Table below.
+This is the maximum permitted by the University, and for certain programmes (for example those accredited by Professional, Statutory or Regulatory Bodies) the maximum amount of credit transfer allowed may differ from this.
 This must be made clear to prospective students.

-The minimum amount of credit that can be claimed should normally be equivalent to a whole module within the relevant programme.
+The minimum amount of credit that can be claimed would normally be equivalent to a whole module within the relevant programme.

-Transferred credit should not contribute to the classification of honours degrees, or to the award of merits and distinctions for non-honours degrees.
+Transferred credit will not contribute to the classification of honours degrees, or to the award of merits and distinctions for non-honours degrees.

 Avoidance of double counting